-“Either provide us with 80 percent of our money back for the practically unused piece of furniture we purchased, or give us a credit -- to be used in your store -- for the full amount.
-Bear in mind that we just bought a new house, and may very well purchase additional items at your store in the future.”
+“Either provide us with 80% of our money back for the practically unused piece of furniture we purchased or give us store credit for the full amount.
+Bear in mind that we just bought a new house.
+We may very well purchase more items at your store in the future.”

 “Interesting,” he replied.
 “I’ll give the owner a call and see what he thinks.
 Of course, as you know, we don’t have any obligation to do anything.
-But we always try to take excellent care of our customers and want you to be fully satisfied.”
+But we always try to take excellent care of our customers.
+We want you to be fully satisfied.”

-Several days after our negotiation, the store manager phoned to say the owner agreed to give us a full credit in his store, less the delivery charge they had previously incurred.
+Several days after our negotiation, the store manager phoned to say the owner agreed to give us full store credit, less the incurred delivery charge.

-I love presenting my negotiation counterparts with different options and ways we can mutually satisfy our interests.
-Why is this such a pivotal part of a negotiators skills?
+I love presenting my negotiation partners with different options.
+This allows there to be more ways we can mutually satisfy our interests.
+Why is providing options such a pivotal part of a negotiator’s skills?

-One, this empowers my counterparts and provides them with a sense of ownership over the ultimate result.
-Parties will be more likely to be content and fully comply with something they choose, as opposed to a consequence they feel has been imposed upon them.
+One, options empower the other side.
+The feeling of choice provides them with a sense of ownership over the ultimate result.
+Negotiators will be more likely to be content and fully comply with something they choose, as opposed to a consequence they feel has been imposed upon them.

-In almost all cases, a skilled negotiator will want their counterpart to walk away pleased.
+In most cases, a skilled negotiator will want the other side to walk away pleased.
 Offering options helps ensure this feeling.
-Give your counterpart the power to choose.
+Give the other negotiator the power to choose.
 It will help you in the long-run.

-Two, the act of presenting choices to your counterpart often shows you to be a fair and reasonable person.
-It puts that “fair” hat on your head, an important consideration for your negotiation reputation and incidentally in any good negotiation skills training.
+Two, the act of presenting choices often shows you to be a fair and reasonable person.
+This action puts that “fair” hat on your head.
+Having a reputation for fairness is an important consideration and will form part of the advice offered by any good negotiation skills training.

-It is effectively the opposite of presenting an ultimatum, which is apt to make others defensive and decreases the likelihood of any deal.
+Giving options is effectively the opposite of presenting an ultimatum.
+Taking an “all-or-nothing” approach is only effective in making others defensive.
+In turn, this decreases the likelihood of any deal.

-Finally, presenting different options enhances the likelihood of reaching agreement, as it gives your counterparts the ability to satisfy their most critical interests.
+Finally, presenting different options enhances the likelihood of reaching an agreement.
+Options give the other side the ability to satisfy their most critical interests.

-It also increases the likelihood of achieving a result that creates additional value for both parties, the one that truly "expands the pie", a crucial part of your negotiation skills arsenal.
+You also increase the likelihood of achieving a result that creates additional value for both sides.
+In effect, you can truly “expand the pie,” a concept that’s crucial in your negotiation skills arsenal.

-Let’s suppose a used furniture store offers to sell a couch for $2,000 -- but offers customers the option to either pay cash now or finance it at a below-market 5 percent interest rate over one year.
+Let’s suppose a used furniture store offers to sell a couch for $2,000 but offers customers the option to either pay cash now or finance it at a below-market 5% interest rate over one year.

 On the other hand, if I’m in the middle of a cash-flow crunch, and I have the choice to pay cash or finance it at a below-market rate, I probably will finance the purchase.

 With this option, I can achieve both my cash-flow interest and my interest in the couch.
-I will thus be more happy overall than if I only had the cash option.
+I will thus be happier overall than if I only had the cash option.

-- Brainstorm with a colleague to create options that may satisfy you and your counterparts' interests, and even think about brainstorming with your counterparts to develop the kinds of options that may satisfy your mutual interests.
+- Brainstorm with a colleague on your negotiation team to create options that may satisfy yours and the other side’s interests.
+Even think about brainstorming with the other team to develop the kinds of options that may satisfy your mutual interests.

-- Prioritize those options that meet your most important interests and that potentially also achieve your counterparts' interests.
+- Prioritize those options that meet your most important interests and that potentially also achieve the other side’s interests.

-- Group the most promising options into those you value at equal levels, with at least two equivalent choices you feel comfortable presenting to your counterparts.
+- Group the most promising options into those you value at equal levels.
+Prepare at least two equivalent choices you feel comfortable presenting to the other team.

-- Present or submit these equivalent options to your counterparts, paying close attention to your counterparts' reactions to the various options, thus seeking to reveal their most important interests.
+- Present or submit these equivalent options.
+Pay close attention to the other team’s reactions to each option to reveal their most important interests.